AbhiDev3/xchain-marketplace/README.md

 - Briding NFT's via Connext on the Sell pg under Bridge Tab

 - Bridging interchain Tokens and NFT's via Hyperlane on the [buy](/pages/bridge.tsx) page

+## Whats the Future for Our X-Chain Marketplace

+- Utilising Hyperlane Queries to transfer Interchain msges among users on different blockchains.

+- Adding Support for Rentable Nfts on the platform.

+- Adding more tokens on the platform and support for more chains.